John is a lifelong Tennessean and a lifelong resident of Tennessee’s Sixth Congressional District. This is his home.

 John is a farmer and owns a small IT training business, and is pushing the conservative movement that inspired so many as President Trump sought office for the first time.
 Chelsea and John proudly supported President Trump in 2016 and again in 2020.
 John continues to proudly stand for the fundamental principle that guided the Trump administration: putting America first.

 John is hopeful for the future and seeks to hand off a better America to his children, as his parents did for him.
 He and Chelsea believe they were given their biggest blessing the day their first child, Guy, was born.
 Tragically, the Roses lost their expected son, Mack Wayne Rose, in November 2019 due to an unexpected complication during pregnancy.
 Mack is buried on the Rose Farm.
-The family is now faithfully anticipating the birth of a third son expected March 2021, Samuel "Sam" Jeffery Rose.
+The family is now blessed with a third son, Samuel "Sam" Jeffery Rose, born in March of 2021.
 For their children, and for all those young people who will one day lead our nation, John believes we must take bold action to solve the debt crisis, renew Christian values in society, protect our borders, and bolster our military.